 Usage of the Tax Calculator

 - Select the province: you can choose all the Canadian provinces and territories from the list.
-The calculator is updated with the British Columbia, Yukon, Alberta, Northwest Territories, Nunavut, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Islands tax rules.
+The calculator is updated with British Columbia, Yukon, Alberta, Northwest Territories, Nunavut, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Islands tax rules.

 - Enter your income from all sources.
 Make sure that you are entering your income to the proper fields: employment income, self-employment income, capital gains, eligible dividends, ineligible dividends and other income.